 EVAPORATIVE LOSS SYSTEM

-Evaporative loss systems to capture fuel tank vapors became mandated in the USA in 1971.
+Evaporative loss systems to capture fuel tank vapors became mandated in the USA in 1970 or 1971.
 The main component of an evaporative loss system is a charcoal canister.
 The charcoal canister's job was to absorb fuel vapor that would otherwise vent out to the atmosphere.
 The vapors trapped by the charcoal are then released back into the engine’s intake and burned.

 All US and Canadian SM’s were equipped with a charcoal canister and associated equipment.

 The cylindrical charcoal canister was mounted in the front left fender, adjacent to the hydraulic reservoir (the charcoal canister was the same part number that was used on the DS).
 The rubber intake hose between the air filter and the black plastic air distribution plenum was different on USA/Canadian cars due to the addition of a hose spigot for the charcoal canister.
-The evaporative loss system also had a plastic vapor recovery tank mounted in the aft area of the car, near the fuel filler hose (item 2 from the parts book snippet below).
+The evaporative loss system also had a plastic vapor recovery tank mounted in the trunk, near the fuel filler hose (item 2 from the parts book snippet below).
 A plastic tube ran the the length of the car and connected the recovery tank to the charcoal canister.

 Euro air intake hose without charcoal canister hose spigot

 USA/CAN air intake hose with port for charcoal canister hose

 Charcoal canister in front left fender of an SM.
-This is the same charcoal canister that was used on the DS.
+This is the same unit that was used on the DS.